 Here is a value criteria map (subjective):

-Investing $50 a month for hosting usually gets you a decent level of service, your site is usually on a shared server but not too populated.
+Investing $50 a month for hosting usually gets you an acceptable level of service, your site is usually on a shared server but not too populated.
 A dedicated IP usually removes the email getting blocked by another customer problem.
 Backups are more regular.

 Investing $200 a month usually gets you a higher level of service, and possibly a limited shared server with very few customers sharing resources.
 Usually PCI compliance or other more stringent criteria.
 Access to a high level of backups, dedicated IP and SSL certificate management.
 If you have e-commerce you really should be in this space.